Skip to main content

 How Employers Can Help Tackle the Chronic Disease Epidemic

-Chronic conditions like diabetes, arthritis, high blood pressure and cholesterol continue to be the biggest driver of health benefit plan spending.
-The 2022 Benefits Canada Healthcare Survey once again revealed the high prevalence of chronic disease in Canadian workplaces and the wide gap between employers’ perceptions of the problem and the reality.
+Chronic conditions like diabetes, arthritis, high blood pressure and cholesterol continue to be significant drivers of health benefit plan spending.

 Cover health coaching